Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 (SOUNDBITE OF ARCHIVED BROADCAST)

-RICK STEVES: You remember a long time ago there was roots, and everybody was tracking their roots and wanting to see tombstones with their names on it stuff like that?
+RICK STEVES: You know, I remember a long time ago there was "Roots," and everybody was tracking their roots and wanting to see tombstones with their names on it and stuff like that.

 (LAUGHTER)